 SharePoint is part of the Office 365 suite.
 Create and access sites to share news, resources, and content.
 Integrate SharePoint Online with your Microsoft Teams workspace, as well as organise, and securely share, files and content with people inside and outside the University.
 To request a SharePoint site, staff can complete a short online request form on the CSD self-service portal.

 Please note: These Office 365 apps offer new University cloud storage spaces to use and store your work.
 It's important to remember that you are in control of who can see or edit your information within the Office 365 apps.
-As such, you should continue to use your M: drive and departmental drives to store confidential and sensitive information.
 Additional security protection will be enabled by Spring 2020 to support your use of Office365 apps for confidential and sensitive information.

 Office 365 Roadshow... at your desk

 If you were unable to attend one of our Microsoft Office 365 roadshow events, you can now view the presentation on Stream where you will learn more about these handy tools available to you for seamless, collaborative working.